Shenandoah, Pennsylvania: History

 During the Great Coal Strike of 1902 the Pennsylvania National Guard was called into Shenandoah to keep the peace and curb rioting by angry miners.
 The strike would only be resolved after President Theodore Roosevelt intervened.

+By 1920, the town had a population of nearly 30,000 residents.

+The community was hard hit by the decline of the anthracite coal industry after World War II and heavy emigration by coal miners occurred in order to find work elsewhere.

 Shenandoah, the rise and fall of the coal industry, and the dismantling of the Molly Maguires was one of the subjects examined by George Leighton in his 1939 book Five Cities: The Story of Their Youth and Old Age.

 Shenandoah Valley was featured in the documentary 2012 film "Shenandoah, Pennsylvania" exploring the hate crime murder of Luis Ramirez and the local police attempting to cover it up.

 Etymology

 The origin of the name Shenandoah is much debated.
 One theory holds that Shenandoah received its name from an Indian word meaning 'sprucy stream' or 'river flowing alongside high hills and mountains'.
 Another origin theory is that the town was named after the Shenandoah Valley in Virginia.
 The Virginia valley in turn took its name from an Iroquoian word meaning 'deer'.